jlyonsmith/easy/README.md

-# Snap: Node Build & Release Tool
+# Easy: Node Build & Release Tool

-A tool that makes building, testing, starting, deploying and releasing multi-package NodeJS projects a snap!
+A tool that makes building, testing, starting, deploying and releasing multi-package NodeJS projects **easy**!

-Snap is an opinionated tool for managing a NodeJS project tree.
+`easy` is a tool for managing a NodeJS project tree.
 It assumes your development environment uses:

 - [npm](http://npmjs.org) as the [NodeJS](http://nodejs.org) package manager
 - [git](https://git-scm.com/) to manage your source code
 - If on macOS, [iTerm2](https://www.iterm2.com/) as a scriptable replacement for the macOS Terminal app
 - [stampver](https://www.npmjs.com/package/stampver) to manage your [semantic versioning](https://semver.org/)
-- Optionally, an actor model for sub-processes.
+- An `actor` naming convention for node sub-processes.

-If you don't use all of the above, then `snap-tool` is probably not going to be that helpful too you.
+If you don't use all of the above, then `easy` is probably not going to be that helpful too you.
 Told you it was opinionated!

-I am aware that this tool has the same name as the Linux `snap` tool.
+I am aware that this tool has the same name as the Linux `easy` tool.
 I don't use that, so it's not an issue for me.

 ## Installation

 Install the package globally or use `npx` to run the latest version:

 ```
-npm install -g snap-tool
+npm install -g @johnls/easy
-snap help
+easy help
 ```

 or:

 ```
-npx snap-tool help
+npx @johnls/easy help
 ```

 ## Build